-In this chapter we have looked at how to debug your future, with a particular focus on your CV (or résumé).
+In this chapter we have looked at how to debug your future, with a particular focus on your CV21 and any supporting written communication.
 If you fix the bugs we’ve described here, before an employer sees your CV, you’ll stand a much better chance of getting an interview.
-The checklist above in section 6.9 is a good place to start.
+The checklist in section 8.9 is a good place to start debugging your CV.

 Some of the strategies you apply to debugging your actual code, can also be applied to debugging your future:

 - Inspect, don’t squash bugs, take time to reflect (see section 18.6) and understand any bugs you find in your future (Evans 2022)